Skip to content

 Example Code in C++ for querying

-Third, load index, query and groundtruth files to test ANN Search.
+Third, load the index, queries and ground truth files to evaluate ANN search performance.

 #include <iostream>